boki127/C-Kriati-challenge-oldPhone/README-PART2.md

 6. To help me properly construct readme.md file, like what I should and should not put in the file.

 # How I can improved my current implementation using AI
-I think I can improved in many places and aspects.
+I think I can improved in many places and aspects. for example, using the AI to assist me during my implementation process.

 # AI tools used during development, including the prompts or instructions to those tools.
 ChatGPT free tier instrcution prompt: